NixImagery/Niximagery/source/Cameras/index.md

 **The Queensferry Crossing** Ricoh GRIII

 There is one camera that has been a quiet companion to all of this photographic adventure in recent years, which travels in the car or pretty much everywhere, and that is the incredible [Ricoh GRIII](../Cameras/ricoh-gr-iii.md).
 It's a powerhouse of performance in a little package that has yielded some superb images, way beyond expectation for such a little machine.
 Click through to the [Ricoh GRIII](../Cameras/ricoh-gr-iii.md) page and you'll see what I mean.
 I'd happily ditch all of the other cameras in a lake if I could only keep one.

+## Well, not quite

+Late in 2022, I bought a new X-T5 body, not quite on a whim, more a promise.
+I was conscious that I have several very nice film cameras that are simply not being used.
+I spoke to several potential places and decided to sell the Hasselblad, the big Fuji GW690ii and one of my Nikon FM cameras.
+The sale fo those liberated these wonderful machines into the hands of those who might get better use from them, and liberated enough funds for the new digital camera.
+More information on the [X-T5 will be posted here](../Cameras/fuji-x-t5.md) as I start to use it.

 [^3]: GAS = Gear Acquisition Syndrome.
 Photographers get it.
 Guitarists get it too.